 The National Park Authority is not the Local Highway Authority for the National Park.
-The Authority recommends that further advice is sought from the Local Highway Authority for your area if necessary.
+The Authority recommends that further advice is sought from the Local Highway Authority if necessary.

 L12.2: Travel Plan

 Any planning application accompanied by a Transport Assessment (L12.1) or Transport Statement (12.2) must include a Travel Plan.